 Play around with your furniture

 If you have larger pieces of furniture, such as sofas then you need to think about the size and how it fits the room.
 A typical three seater or two seater may fit the area, but an L-shape sectional sofa like these can also give your space effortless, casual style.
+With some careful thought your furniture can add personality to your living room and make it a space you’ll love spending time in.

 Artwork adds colour